Nic30/hdlConvertor/README.md

 Installer also supports other commands.
 ```
+# note that setting PYTHONPATH and params after install are there just for example and are not required
 export PYTHONPATH=/tmp/python_install/lib/python2.7/site-packages/
 python setup.py install --prefix /tmp/python_install/ -j 8 --build-type Debug -- -DANTLR_JAR_LOCATION=../../../antlr4/antlr-4.7.1-complete.jar -- VERBOSE=1